nauticalmike/3scale-service-mesh-hackathon/service-mesh-3scale-modules/00_Setup_federated_auth/setup-federated-auth.md

 ```
 You should expect a response along the lines: `group.user.openshift.io/rhc-admins created`.

-The using the resource `ClusterRoleBinding` as described on the file `ClusterRoleBinding.yaml` you can bind the `admin` role to the group listing of accounts you want.
+Then using the resource `ClusterRoleBinding` as described on the file `ClusterRoleBinding.yaml` you can bind the `admin` role to the group listing of accounts you want.